Lorys89/DELL_LATITUDE_7280/README.md

 ### Special Config:

-- Usb port mapping performed
+- Usb port mapping performed(if you have a touchscreen model you have to redo mapping by inserting port HS08)
 - SSDT-Hack Essential patch

 ### Post Install: